 The M.S.E. in Reading is an online program, delivered through a combination of synchronous and asynchronous formats.
 Selected courses do have a face-to-face component requiring graduate students to attend class on the UCA campus.
 The face-to-face requirement for individual classes is described in course syllabi.
 Questions can be directed to the program coordinator.

 Guidelines for MSE in Reading:

-a.
-Have an Arkansas valid standard educator license.
+a. submit a valid teaching license if they want to be eligible for Arkansas Reading Specialist endorsement or Dyslexia Therapist endorsement.
 For individuals who have an out-of-state educator license, contact the department at 501-450-3172.

-7. Students must complete Praxis test for Reading Specialist and submit documentation of score prior to taking comprehensive exams.
+5. Candidates who pursue the Reading Specialist endorsement must submit documentation of the Praxis Test for Reading Specialists score prior to taking comprehensive exams.

-8. Students who fail the Reading Comprehensive Examination on the initial attempt may, after one semester has elapsed, apply for re-examination.
+6. Candidates who fail the Reading Comprehensive Examination on the initial attempt may, after one semester has elapsed, apply for re-examination.
 This second attempt shall be the final opportunity to participate in the Reading Comprehensive Examination.
-Should the student fail the second attempt, the degree will not be awarded.
+Should the candidate fail the second attempt, the degree will not be awarded.